88simon/solscan_hotkey/README.md

 6. **Cancel** – close the wheel

 ## Optional Integrations
-### defined.fi Token Lookup (F15)
+### defined.fi Token Lookup
 1. Install Tampermonkey.
 2. Create a new script and paste `userscripts/defined-fi-autosearch.user.js`.
-3. Hover a token mint and press F15.
-The script focuses defined.fi, triggers Ctrl+K, pastes the mint, and navigates to the token page with your filters.
+3. Use the wheel menu's "Defined.fi" action to trigger automated token lookup with pre-filled filters.

-### Monitoring & Analysis (F16 / Ctrl+F14)
+### Monitoring & Analysis Service
 1. Copy `monitor/config.example.json` to `monitor/config.json` and set `helius_api_key`.
 2. Run `monitor/start_monitor_service.bat` (auto-installs dependencies, serves on `http://localhost:5001`).
-3. **Ctrl+F14** registers addresses to the watchlist. **F16** queues early-bidder analysis jobs; the dashboard lists buyers, USD volume, and CSV exports.
+3. Use the wheel menu's **Monitor** action to register addresses to the watchlist, or **Analyze** action to queue early-bidder analysis jobs.
+The dashboard lists buyers, USD volume, and CSV exports.

 More details, API routes, and troubleshooting live in `monitor/README.md`.